Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 One common issue that you'll likely encounter is that certain streams might take an abnormally long time to fully download.
 This is usually caused by YouTube's rate limiting mechanism, which is designed to prevent excessive bandwidth usage by limiting the rate at which the streams are served to the client.

-It makes sense from a logical perspective — there is no reason for YouTube to transfer the video faster than it is being played, especially if the user decides not to watch it all the way through.
+It makes sense from a logical perspective — there is no reason for YouTube to transfer the video faster than it is being played, especially if the user may decide not to watch it all the way through.
 However, when the goal is to download the content as quickly as possible, it can become a major obstacle.

 All YouTube streams are rate-limited by default, but depending on their type and the client you're impersonating, you may find some that are not subject to this measure.
 In order to identify whether a particular stream is rate-limited, you can check for the `ratebypass` query parameter in the URL — if it's present and set to `yes`, then the rate limiting is disabled for that stream, and you should be able to fetch it at full speed: